 Keep in mind that the ego is part of your subconscious mind and largely out of your conscious awareness.
-It is this part of you that reacts emotionally in situations that challenge your tightly held view of the world, and is very much entrenched in black-or-white or right-or-wrong, with very little room to allow for new insights and perspectives.
+It is this part of you that reacts emotionally in situations that challenge your tightly held view of the world.
+It is very much entrenched in black-or-white and right-or-wrong, with very little room to allow for new insights and perspectives.

 Some ways to do this include:

 You’ll notice that I’ve used the word “practice” because that is exactly what it takes to heal and change aspects of your Ego – to change the stories your mind has told you for so long that they became your reality.

 Be patient with yourself, keep an open mind, and commit to digging deep to uncover the beliefs that keep you stuck in a story that was never truly of your choosing.
 In this way, you can make the shift from reacting (from an unconscious, conditioned frame of mind that is rooted in the past) to responding (from a centered, self-aware frame of mind that is rooted in the present moment).

 Remember to practice self-compassion along the way - the process of emotional healing can be challenging and requires self-love and patience, but the end result will be a deep sense of empowerment where you can create your own reality.

 Visit Homepage for more information on my unique coaching approach that blends psychology, brain-science, and elements of spirituality.

 Learn more about Bobbi Beuree, Halifax-based Coach + Facilitator